Print On Demand, a green business model

 Scaleway is spearheading the ecological transition and has already begun its transformation by setting up various initiatives:

-- Creating a circular economy by recycling used components: Scaleway aims to extend the life cycle of its equipment to 10 years, whereas a standard life cycle is between 3 and 5 years.
+• Creation of a circular economy by recycling the components used: Scaleway aims to extend the life cycle of its equipment up to 10 years while a standard life cycle is between 3 and 5 years.

-- 100% of their data centre electricity consumption is supplied bywind and hydro power since 2017.
-This represents over 300,000 customers in 160 countries.
+• 100% of their data centers' electricity consumption has been supplied by wind and hydropower since 2017.
+That's more than 300,000 customers in 160 countries.

 It is thanks to innovative digital players like Scaleway that we can move in the right direction.
 It is now essential for professionals to take stock of their environmental impact and then put in place ways to reduce their carbon footprint.